mahpat16/rtd-api-doc/docs/source/dreambooth.rst

 .. _startRetrain:

-Start retraining job
+Start training job
 --------------------
-``startRetrainingJob(jobID: String, input: JobInput): String`` This method is used to start the retraining job.
+``startTrainingJob(jobID: String, input: JobInput): String`` This method is used to start the training job.
 The return value of this method can be ignored as it is the same jobID as was passed in the input.
 You can check the status of this job by using the ``getJobStatus`` method.

 Input